Slideshow image

 If you’ve completed the Historical Backbone of the Bible, you are probably asking: “Where do I go from here?”

 Let me encourage you to keep reading the Bible.
-You may want to read the Psalms – learning to take up their words as your own.
+You may want to read the Psalms—learning to take up their words as your own.
 You may want to read the Proverbs to learn what God says about living life skillfully and faithfully.
-And what of the portraits of grace we see laid out in Ruth or Jonah.
-Then there is Isaiah and Romans and so much more.
+And what of the portraits of grace we see laid out in Ruth or Jonah?
+Then there is Isaiah, Romans, and so much more.

 One recommendation is that you adopt a Bible reading plan.
-Some of these plans are for different lengths of time, a one year plan probably being the most common.
+Some plans are for different lengths of time; a one-year plan is probably the most common.
 Some are chronological, others thematic, while others lead you through a mixture of Bible texts.

-Here are a few examples you can find on the internet:
+Here are a few Bible reading plans on the internet:

 Final Encouragement

 As you read, do so prayerfully, expectantly, and responsively.
-Sit down – at his feet – and listen for His voice (Luke 10:38-42; "Listening Well to God").
+Sit at the feet of the Lord Jesus and listen for His voice (Luke 10:38-42; “Listening Well to God”).

 Click "yes" to receive resource-rich newsletters.